lanazzk/foodgram-project-react/README.md

 # Website Foodgram: http://84.201.135.200/
 ### Service description:

-In this service users can authorize, publishe recipes, subscribe to publication of ahother users, create list of favorite, form shopping list and download this list.
-After registration users get authorization token.
-For add recipes, users should choose ingredients from base and tags(for example: Breakfast), amount, add image, text and cooking time, all fields are required.
+In this service, users can authorize, publish recipes, subscribe to the publication of other users, create a list of favorite, form a shopping list, and download this list.
+After registration users get an authorization token.
+To add recipes, users should choose ingredients from the base and tags(for example Breakfast), amount, add image, text, and cooking time, all fields are required.

-In repository exist next directories:frontend, backend,infra(configuration file nginx and docker-compose.yml), data(ingredients file) и docs.
+In the repository exist the next directories: frontend, backend, infra(configuration file nginx and docker-compose.yml), data(ingredients file) и docs.

-Additionaly configured CI/CD(Continuous Integration and Continuous Deployment) for this project:
+Additionally configured CI/CD(Continuous Integration and Continuous Deployment) for this project:
   - automatic start of tests(pep8),
-  - building or updating docker image in container on Docker Hub;
+  - building or updating the docker image in the container on Docker Hub;
-  - automatic deploy to the production server;
+  - automatic deployment to the production server;

 ### Technologies
 - Python 3.8